quicwg/quic-v2/draft-ietf-quic-v2.md

 # Version Negotiation Considerations

-QUIC version 2 endpoints SHOULD also support QUIC version 1.
-Any QUIC endpoint that supports multiple versions MUST meet the minimum requirements described in
-{{QUIC-VN}} to prevent version downgrade attacks.
+QUIC version 2 endpoints SHOULD also support QUIC version 1, as at the time of writing version 1 is far more common and version 2 is not intended to deprecate version 1.
+Any QUIC endpoint that supports multiple versions MUST meet the minimum requirements described in {{QUIC-VN}} to prevent version downgrade attacks.

 Note that version 2 meets that document's definition of a compatible version with version 1.
-Therefore, v2-capable servers MUST use compatible version negotiation unless they do not support version 1.
+Therefore, servers can use compatible negotiation to switch a connection between the two versions.

 ## Compatible Negotiation Requirements